-The Board of Trustees has decided to employ William Giles as internal auditor.
+The Board of Trustees has decided to employ the accountancy and audit firm Williams Giles as internal auditor.

 This option has been chosen because the revised FRC Ethical Standard for auditors states that a firm providing external audit to an entity shall not also provide internal audit services to it, subject to transitional arrangements which permit existing audit engagements at 15 March 2020 to conclude.
 Where applicable, the trust should also describe how its internal scrutiny arrangements have been affected by the requirements of the FRC Ethical Standard for auditors.